 Pulmonary and respiratory services in Denver

-Respiratory (breathing) disorders are complex, serious medical conditions.
-This means your treatment may include working with a number of different types of physicians.
+A lung doctor, known as a pulmonologist, is a physician who specializes in treating diseases of the lungs.
+Since respiratory (breathing) disorders are complex, serious medical conditions, your pulmonologist may work with a number of different types of specialists to provide the most comprehensive treatment possible.
 At our hospitals, some of these specialists are:

 - Allergists—Allergists are internal medicine specialists with extra training in allergies and immunology.